Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Case Studies

 \subsection{SCC Constrained System Operation}

 This subsection applies the complete dispatch model \eqref{eq:primal_model}, enforcing SCC security at all buses.
 The DR outcomes are shown in Fig.~\ref{DR_SCC}, where the average load level remains nearly unchanged compared with the case without SCC constraints (as seen in Fig.~\ref{Demand_DR}), since the total load curtailment is the same, at 34,063 MWh.
-To make each bus satisfy the SCC constraint, SGs are dispatched more frequently to provide the needed SCC (as illustrated in Fig.~\ref{SCC_DR}), resulting in a 10.47\% increase in system operation cost (from 0.86 m\texteuro~to 0.95 m\texteuro).
-While the payment for consumers has slightly reduced by 4,457 \texteuro~(0.017\%), as the quantity of responded SL rises by 89 MW; furthermore, part of the SL has been shifted to SCC-insufficient periods (13:00–15:00), thereby allowing for more commitments of SGs during these hours without incurring more costs of consumers.
+To make each bus satisfy the SCC constraint, SGs are dispatched more frequently to provide the needed SCC (as illustrated in Fig.~\ref{SCC_DR}), resulting in a 9.30\% increase in system operation cost (from 0.86 m\texteuro~to 0.94 m\texteuro).
+The payment for consumers has slightly reduced by 4,457 \texteuro~(0.017\%), as the quantity of responded SL rises by 89 MW.
+Moreover, part of the SL is shifted to SCC-insufficient periods (13:00–15:00), which also correspond to off-peak energy price hours, thereby enabling more commitments of SGs during these periods for SCC issues without increasing more consumer costs.

 Consequently, the system has still achieved a low-cost operation through the coordination of flexible loads and SGs' commitments, with the total cost increasing minorly from 26.87 m\texteuro~to 26.95 m\texteuro~(only 0.3\%), which remains lower than that in the case without DR and SCC constraints (38.52 m\texteuro~in Table~\ref{table:System Operation Cost and Energy Cost}).
-These results not only emphasize the necessity of SCC constraints but also prove that the DR mechanism is conducive to maintaining low-cost system operation.
+These results not only emphasize the necessity of SCC constraints but also prove that DR mechanism is conducive to maintaining a low-cost and stable system operation.